A guide to writing title tags and meta descriptions

 Pitchfork hit all the right SEO notes with this title and meta description.
 Notably, they include the word ‘review’ at the end, not the start.
 This is because users don’t start a search term with the word ‘review’, they start with the artists they are interested in.

-arctic monkeys album review serp screenshot
+arctic monkeys album review SERP screenshot

 (Source: Google)